Value (ethics): Relative or absolute

 Relative values differ between people, and on a larger scale, between people of different cultures.
 On the other hand, there are theories of the existence of absolute values, which can also be termed noumenal values (and not to be confused with mathematical absolute value).
 An absolute value can be described as philosophically absolute and independent of individual and cultural views, as well as independent of whether it is known or apprehended or not.
-Ludwig Wittgenstein was pessimistic towards the idea that an elucidation would ever happen regarding the absolute values of actions or objects; "we can speak as much as we want about "life" and "its meaning," and believe that what we say is important.
+Ludwig Wittgenstein was pessimistic about the idea that an elucidation would ever happen regarding the absolute values of actions or objects; "we can speak as much as we want about "life" and "its meaning", and believe that what we say is important.
 But these are no more than expressions and can never be facts, resulting from a tendency of the mind and not the heart or the will".

 Intrinsic or extrinsic

 Philosophic value may be split into instrumental value and intrinsic values.
 An instrumental value is worth having as a means towards getting something else that is good (e.g., a radio is instrumentally good in order to hear music).
 An intrinsically valuable thing is worth for itself, not as a means to something else.
 It is giving value intrinsic and extrinsic properties.

 An ethic good with instrumental value may be termed an ethic mean, and an ethic good with intrinsic value may be termed an end-in-itself.
 An object may be both a mean and end-in-itself.